llm-bible/llm-bible.github.io/_publications/junczysdowmunt2017exploration.markdown

 bibkey: junczysdowmunt2017exploration
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/1706.04138"}
-tags: ['WMT', 'Model Architecture', 'Fine-Tuning', 'Applications', 'Attention Mechanism']
+tags: ['Fine-Tuning', 'Applications', 'Model Architecture', 'WMT', 'Attention Mechanism']
 ---
 In this work, we explore multiple neural architectures adapted for the task of automatic post-editing of machine translation output.
 We focus on neural